A place-based high school semester program.

 Montana | Wyoming | Utah | Colorado | Arizona

-This 15-week semester will develop your critical inquiry skills, broaden your understanding of power, privilege and identity in the US, help you pursue outdoor challenges and strengthen your community-based leadership principles.
-You will finish the semester feeling inspired to form your own opinions, deeply connected to your tight-knit cohort and empowered to confront the beauty and complexity of US realities.
+This 15-week semester will develop your critical inquiry skills; broaden your understanding of power, privilege and identity in the US; help you pursue outdoor challenges through multiple expeditions; and strengthen your community-based leadership principles.
+You will finish the semester feeling inspired to form your own opinions, deeply connected to your tight-knit cohort and empowered to confront the beauty and complexities of U.S. realities.

 In class, you might...

-- Contemplate immigration policy along the US - Mexico border
+- Unpack US immigration policy while having class in front of the US - Mexico border wall

 Outside of class, you might...